rocket7642/CSS143B/homework/homework4/problem_4/readme.md

 ## (30pt) All possible parentheses

-### (20pt) Implement the function "possibleParentheses" to generate all valid parentheses of size N recursively
+### (20pt) Implement the function "possibleParentheses" to generate all valid parentheses of size n

+This is to be done **recursively** or zero points.

 For example
 - when n = 1, result will be "{}"